 Now more than ever, success in private practice requires an ability to generate business.
 If you want to have control over your own destiny in a law firm, having your own stable of clients key in private practice.
 Being able to effectively manage your clients and the people you work with is also key to your success.

-Law school taught you to think like a lawyer but if you are like me, it didn't teach you much about marketing or managing the work.
+Law school taught you to think like a lawyer but if you are like me, it didn't teach you much about marketing or managing your career.
 That's where coaching comes in.

 I grew up in a household where a lot of value was placed on education.
 My father was a math professor who called business people operators and my mother was school psychologist whose brothers never had the chance to go to college.
 Neither of them understood business or marketing and neither of them considered selling a virtue.
 They taught me that being good at what you do and working hard was the way to succeed.